-\Ana{As done in GALAH DR4, the line list used for the parameter determination was based on the Gaia-ESO line list \citep{Heiter2021}, which includes hyperfine splitting, with particular care taken to exclude weak lines or those affected by blends, telluric contamination, or uncertainties in continuum placement.
+\Ana{As in GALAH DR4, the line list we used to determine the parameters was based on the Gaia-ESO line list \citep{Heiter2021}, which includes hyperfine splitting, with particular care taken to exclude weak lines or those affected by blends, telluric contamination, or uncertainties in continuum placement.
 Additionally, we adopted the solar abundances from \citet{Grevesse2007}.
-Internal errors on the derived atmospheric parameters are computed from the covariance matrix of the fit, which accounts for both the line‑to‑line scatter and the model sensitivity \citep[see][for details]{iSpec}.
+Internal errors on the derived atmospheric parameters were computed from the covariance matrix of the fit, which accounts for the line‑to‑line scatter and the model sensitivity \citep[see][for details]{iSpec}.
 The final stellar parameters are presented in Table~\ref{table:HRresults}.}